nsidc/qgreenland/doc/user/tutorials/interacting-with-geospatial-data.md

 1. Open the **Processing Toolbox** and go to **Vector selection -> Select by attribute**.
 2. Fill in the following parameters:
    -Input layer = Populated places
-   -Selection attribute = population
+   -Selection attribute = Population 2016
    -Operator = ‘>’
    -Value = type in ‘5000’
    -Modify current selection by = creating new selection These parameters are telling the program to identify all of the populated places in Greenland that have a population greater than 5000.
 3. Click on **Run**.
-The window will automatically close when processing is complete.
+Close the window when processing is complete.

 There are a couple of ways to view the selected data points, populated places in Greenland with more than 5000 people.
 First, you should see the places that meet this parameter